 After the performance, Maria brought Chloe out to see Kyana so that we could have dinner together.
 Both Kyana and Chloe felt like they were the luckiest girls in the world!

-Annie The Musical is on till August 5.
-Catch it soon.
+Catch Annie The Musical, on now till August 5.
 Special Promotion for Universal Scribbles readers: simply quote this password: ORPHANS to enjoy a 20% discount when you book Annie online.

 Editors Note: This is a sponsored event, thanks to Base Entertainment.